ngrx/platform/projects/ngrx.io/content/guide/data/entity-metadata.md

 The property values become the initial collection values for those properties when NgRx Data first creates the collection in the store.

-The NgRx Data library generates selectors for these properties but has no way to update them.
+The NgRx Data library generates selectors for these properties, but has no way to update them.
 You'll have to create or extend the existing reducers to do that yourself.

 If the property you want to add comes from `backend`, you will need some additional work to make sure the property can be saved into the store from `Effects` correctly.